NCEAS/eml/docs/eml-validation-refs.md

 used in a document.
 This parser is included with the release of EML.
 To run the parser, you must have Java installed.
 To execute it change into the top-level directory of the EML release and run the 'validate.sh' script passing your EML instance file as a parameter.
-You can also usinvalidate your EML document from R, using the EML::validate() function.
+You can also validate your EML document from R, using the EML::validate() function.
 There may also be an [online
 version](https://knb.ecoinformatics.org/emlparser) of this parser, which is publicly accessible.
 The validator will both validate your XML